 We’re not sure.
-Our exposure to the term “Safe Zone” meaning LGBTQ awareness and ally workshops was within higher education (Meg at Hamilton College, Sam at a similarly-focused program at Purdue).
+Our exposure to the term “Safe Zone” meaning LGBTQ+ awareness and ally workshops was within higher education (Meg at Hamilton College, Sam at a similarly-focused program at Purdue).
 The idea and terminology have has since spread to non-profits, healthcare settings, and many other progressive organizations.
 If you know more about the origin story, let us know!

 Are Safe Zone workshops just for straight people?
 Are they ally trainings?

 Is this the “official” Safe Zone organization?
-Or “official” way for me to become a Safe Zone trainer?
+Or the “official” way for me to become a Safe Zone trainer?

 Because the term is used so widely by many different people and to indicate many different curriculum, it would be silly for us (or anyone really) to claim to be the “official” one (this is our official opinion).

-One of the goals of The Safe Zone Project is to create commonality in what it means to be “safe zone trained” and to offer an easy way (free curriculum) for people to get materials.
+One of the goals of The Safe Zone Project is to create commonality in what it means to be “Safe Zone trained” and to offer an easy way for people to get materials.

 Some folks contact us and want to know how they can become an “official” Safe Zone trainer.
 We do not certify Safe Zone Trainers.
 You have our permission to use our curriculum, maybe read up on facilitation skills, and then get started facilitating your own workshops without ever chatting to us.